 But the transparency doesn’t stop at sharing their scoring system.
 They actually display each jury member’s scoring across all four dimensions, right on the site’s detail page — along with the scores of regular community members (which you’re welcome to become by joining).

-Finally, Awwwards tags each site with a host of terms detailing frameworks and platforms used, dominant colors, and industry/vertical details.
+Finally, Awwwards tags each site with a host of terms detailing different elements like frameworks and platforms used, dominant colors, and industry/vertical details.

 Editor’s note: My one wish for Awwwards would be that it give content more than 10% of the final overall score.
 Seems like an injustice to all those hardworking copywriters and content-rich sites out there.